 Pros & Cons

-- New lifts (2012) interlink with Auffach to make a much larger ski domain
+- Lifts interlink with Auffach, offering a larger ski domain

-- Nearby resorts are worth a visit on a day trip basis
+- Nearby resorts are accessible and worth a visit for the day

-- Main slopes are a (short) shuttle bus ride away from the village
+- Short shuttle bus ride from the village to the main slopes

-- Its North facing aspect helps but low altitude can mean poor snow cover at the season's end
+- Its North facing, however low altitude can mean poor snow cover at the season's end